 When you visit a zoo you will likely find that the pandas are sleeping.
 Actually it spends half its day eating and the other half sleeping.
 You may see them lying flat, on one side, on their stomach; forelegs stretched out, or huddled up.
 While they are sleeping, they still look very cute.

-The giant pandas' habitat is in western central China, and the pandas are known as a “national treasure”.
-Travelers come to the panda research bases to see the cute pandas and to take pictures holding them.
+The giant pandas' habitat is in western central China, and the pandas are known as a "national treasure".
+Travelers come to the panda research bases to see the cute pandas and to take pictures with them.
 What's more, travelers can experience a volunteer program to take care of them.

 1-Day Panda Wonderland Tour from Chengdu: You can meet the cuddly pandas in a Panda Breeding and Research Center.

 4-Day Dujiangyan Base and Chengdu Highlights Tour: Join a Panda Keeper Program to get to know more about pandas and take care of them.

 12-Day Beijing, Xi'an, Chengdu Pandas, Yangtze River, and Shanghai Tour: Enjoy the biggest highlights of China.